 2. Default is 'top' if no value is provided in the column

-Default is 'FALSE' if no value is provided in the column.
+The default is 'FALSE' if no value is provided.

 If the cell value is Excel error (e.g. #VALUE!, #NA!, #DIV/0) in the data relationship schema table, the corresponding node would be omitted.

-Sample 1 - Return a Single Customer Record
+Example 1 - API Returns a Single Record

 In this sample, it assumes that the REST API returns a customer record only.
 It only needs to define the Table and Table Address.
+So it is using Data Relationship Schema(Single Table) snippet to create an Excel table and input the data information.
 For this case, the setting is the same for Java API.

-When the REST API needs to return multiple records, we need to add a root node to combine the JSON array into a JSON object.
-Besides the name and address for the customer table, we need to add a dummy table name in the first row and set it as the parent table.
+For REST API, when it needs to return multiple records, it needs to add a root node to combine the JSON array into a JSON object.
+Besides the name and address for the customer table, the dummy table is required and should be set as the parent table.
+Thus it needs to use Data Relationship Schema snippet to create an Excel table and input the data information.
 The dummy table is not required for Java API.